 The Bach House at Eisenach back then, around 1900.

-Lovely Bach town of Ohrdruf, the residence of Johann Sebastian’s oldest brother.
+The lovely Bach town of Ohrdruf, the residence of Johann Sebastian’s oldest brother.

 The beautiful palace at Ohrdruf.

 The church in Ohrdruf, where Bach's brother was organist.